gitkraken/gitlens-docs/gitlens/gitlens-home.md

 This guide takes you from installing GitLens to using its core features on your own repository.
 Each step shows where to find a feature and what to try first, then links to the page that covers it in full.

-For an overview of what GitLens is and what each feature does, see the [GitLens Documentation Home](/gitlens/gitlens-docs-home/).
+For an overview of what GitLens is and what each feature does, see the [GitLens Documentation](/gitlens/gitlens-docs-home/).

 ## Before You Begin